marcomaggi/mmux-bash-libc-mathematics/README.md

 which is meant to be sourced in a Bash session or script.

 The  library targets  POSIX  systems.
-Only  for  testing: this  package depends on the external package MBFL.
+Only  for  testing: this  package depends on the external package MBFL (at least version v3.0.0-devel.8).

 The  package uses  the  GNU  Autotools and  it  is  tested on  GNU+Linux systems.
 The  package relies on  `pkg-config` to find  the dependencies